Evan Murray-Macgregor: Dominica (1831–32) and Antigua and the Leeward Islands (1832–36)

 On 25 July 1831, Murray-Macgregor was appointed Governor of Dominica.
 On 19 December 1832, he was made Governor of Antigua, Montserrat and Barbuda, St Christopher, Nevis, Anguilla and the Virgin Islands, and Dominica, administered together as the British Leeward Islands.
-Murray-Macgregor's gubernatorial appointments coincided with an important moment in the history of the British West Indies; by the time of his arrival to Dominica in 1832, there was a growing (though by no means universally shared) appetite for the abolition of slavery in the British West Indies, which led to the passage of the Slavery Abolition Act in the British Parliament in 1833.
+Murray-Macgregor's gubernatorial appointments coincided with the passage of the Slavery Abolition Act in the British Parliament in 1833 and the abolition of slavery in the British West Indies.
 While abolishing slavery in all British colonies, the 1833 Act allowed for slaves to remain as apprentices of their former masters for a period of four to six years as part of a transition period.
-Murray-Macgregor assented to laws abolishing slavery and, uniquely, foregoing apprenticeships in the Leeward Islands in 1834, granting freedom to all former slaves immediately.
+Murray-Macgregor implemented laws abolishing slavery and, uniquely, foregoing apprenticeships in the Leeward Islands in 1834, granting freedom to all former slaves immediately.
 He believed the process to have been peaceful and successful.
 This likely convinced him that swift moves towards full emancipation were both possible and beneficial elsewhere.
 Murray-Macgregor also appointed two non-white justices of the peace in Antigua.